davydany/cv_utils/README.md

 ###dcv_createsamples

-Allows creating samples in a folder in a batch automated way.
+As a wrapper for opencv_createsamples, this utility allows creating samples in a folder in a batch automated way.

     positional arguments:
     positives             Path to folder containing source images, or file